macbudS/Apple_Mac_scripts/README.md

 These are sample script, you can modify the required script and test it before move to production

-Contact me at macadmins slack @Shri or reachmacbud@gmail.com (macbudshri.wordpress.com)
+Contact me at @Shri in macadmins slack or reachmacbud@gmail.com (macbudshri.wordpress.com)